VincentWei/build-minigui-5.0/README.md

 Main enhancements of MiniGUI Core and its components are as follow:

+- Code tuned for GCC 9.3, so that you can build MiniGUI on Ubuntu 20.04 or other Linux distributions which use GCC 9 or later.
 - MiniGUI Core:
    + Support for compositing schema under MiniGUI-Processes runtime mode.
      This feature brings the exciting visual effects which are popular